 Value For Money ⭐️⭐️⭐️

-Basecamp only has two paid plans.
+When considering Basecamp pricing, there are only two paid plans.
 One where you pay per license per user and is aimed at small businesses, freelancers and startups.
 This plan includes all the key features like to-do lists, message boards, schedules, file storage, and automated check-in questions.
 There is no minimum seat requirement, making it suitable for teams of all sizes.

 The second plan is for growing companies and it has a fixed price for unlimited users.
 This plan offers more granular permissions, improved customer support and increased storage.